Problem Solving Training

 What is a problem

-One definition of a problem is, “a matter or situation regarded as unwelcome or harmful and needing to be dealt with and overcome.”
-Another definition is, “a work situation where the solution, or next step is not immediately obvious, or needs careful consideration.”
+One way to define a problem is as “a matter or situation that is unwelcome or harmful and requires action to resolve and overcome.”
+Another definition frames it as “a work situation where the solution or next step is not immediately clear and demands careful thought.”

 Virtual Training or Classroom Training